Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Abstract

 \section{Abstract}

-We study the critical dynamics in the scalarization and descalarization in the fully nonlinear dynamical evolution in a general theory with scalar field coupling with both Gauss-Bonnet invariant and Ricci scalar.
-We explore how the Gauss-Bonnet term triggers the black hole scalarization.
-A typical type I critical phenomenon is observed, where an unstable critical solution emerges at the threshold and acts as an attractor in the dynamical scalarization.
-In the descalarization, a marginally stable attractor exists at the threshold of the first order phase transition in shedding off black hole hair.
-This is a new type I critical phenomenon in the black hole phase transition.
+We study the critical dynamics in scalarization and descalarization in the fully nonlinear dynamical evolution in the class of theories with a scalar field coupling with both Gauss--Bonnet (GB) invariant and Ricci scalar.
+We explore the manner in which the GB term triggers black hole (BH) scalarization.
+A typical type I critical phenomenon is observed, in which an unstable critical solution emerges at the threshold and acts as an attractor in the dynamical scalarization.
+For the descalarization, we reveal that a marginally stable attractor exists at the threshold of the first-order phase transition in shedding off BH hair.
+This is a new type I critical phenomenon in the BH phase transition.
 Implications of these findings are discussed from the perspective of thermodynamic properties and perturbations for static solutions.
-We examine the effect of scalar-Ricci coupling on the hyperbolicity in the fully nonlinear evolution and find that such coupling can suppress the elliptic region and enlarge parameter space in computations.
+We examine the effect of scalar--Ricci coupling on the hyperbolicity in the fully nonlinear evolution and observe that such coupling can suppress the elliptic region and enlarge parameter space in computations.